dibollinger/CookieBlock-Consent-Crawler/crawler/README.md

         -f --file <fpath>           Path to file containing one domain per line.
 Can be multiple.
         -c --csv <csvpath>          Path to csv containing domains in second column.
 Separator is ",".
 Can be multiple

-#### Arguments
+### Arguments (Presence Crawler)

 Parameter `-n` specifies the total number of parallel processes to use to perform the crawl.
-The more processes are used, the faster the crawl finishes.
+The more processes can be used, the faster the crawl finishes, but the higher the RAM and CPU usage.

 Parameter `-b` is used to split the input into batches.
 After a batch is done, the result is flushed.
-This is useful to reduce the memory impact.
+This is useful to reduce the memory impact and prevent crashes for large input sizes.

 ### Output (Presence-Crawler)